Jollywatt/typst-fletcher/src/intersection.typ

 #import cetz.util.bezier: _cubic-roots, cubic-point
 #import "utils.typ": is-drawable

-// much of this code is copied from cetz's path-util and bezier source files
+// much of this code is copied from cetz's path-util and bezier source files.
 // intersection functions by the same name are augmented here
-// to return the location of the intersection points along with
+// to return the intersection points along with their corresponding index/t parameters
-// their corresponding path t parameters
+// along the line, curve or path given as the *second* argument

 /// Identical to `cetz.intersection.line-line` but returns
 /// a pair `(pt, t)` of the point and its t parameter along
-/// the a-b line segment (or `none`).
+/// the c-d line segment (or `none`).
 #let line-line(a, b, c, d, ray: false) = {
   let lli8(x1, y1, x2, y2, x3, y3, x4, y4) = {
     let nx = (x1*y2 - y1*x2)*(x3 - x4)-(x1 - x2)*(x3*y4 - y3*x4)